Australian National Trans-Am Series

 The Australian National Trans-Am Series (also known as the Trico Trans-Am Series after the series sponsor) is a national motor sport series based on the American Trans-Am series.

-It is a spec series featuring featuring TA2-class cars, and runs as part of the SpeedSeries, a national series of motor racing events organised by Australian Racing Group and sanctioned by the FIA-affiliated Motorsport Australia.
+It is a spec series featuring TA2-class cars, and runs as part of the SpeedSeries, a national series of motor racing events organised by Australian Racing Group and sanctioned by the FIA-affiliated Motorsport Australia.

 It is one of two national, televised series featuring this class of car; the other is the TA2 Racing Muscle Car Series.

 History

 The series was established in 2020, after a dispute between ARG and the organisers of what is now known as the TA2 Racing Muscle Car Series, who are also the importers of the Howe Racing Enterprises chassis that form the basis of both series.

 ARG acquired the license for Trans-Am trademarks from the American series.

 Of the two Australian series using the cars, the National Trans-Am series is generally regarded as having the strongest drivers in recent years, including Nathan Herne and Bathurst 1000-winning co-driver Todd Hazelwood.